The Definitive Guide to Alternative Data

 This is why firms looking to utilize alternative data must first weigh the benefit of information against the costs of obtaining that data.

-But if untapped data sources help optimize investment decisions at scale, it is easy to see how alternative data can be not only worthwhile but also necessary to maintain a competitive edge.
+But if untapped data sources help optimize investment decisions, it is easy to see how alternative data can be not only worthwhile but even necessary to maintain a competitive edge.

 Why Is Alternative Data Useful?

-Alternative data gives businesses and investors an additional layer of data that can be analyzed to make more accurate predictions.
+Alternative data gives businesses and investors an additional source of data that can be analyzed to make more accurate predictions.

 Specifically, investment firms and financial analysts find alternative data useful in predicting the market activity of public company stocks.